 Additional Grooming Tool Tips

-- Give a food treat after a formal grooming session to help enhance a positive association with grooming.
+- Give a food treat after a formal grooming session to help encourage a positive connection or feeling with grooming.

-- You may also want to keep some tools convenient to a place where your cat likes to sit on your lap for those relaxing informal sessions.
+- You may also want to keep some tools near a place where your cat likes to sit on your lap for informal sessions.

-- You may need to determine which tools your cat prefers.
+- You may need to figure out which tools your cat prefers.
 If your cat isn’t a huge fan of being groomed, start with small sessions and give lots of breaks in between.